ankane/blind_index/README.md

 end
 ```

-> Changing this value requires you to recompute the blind index.
+> Changing this requires you to recompute the blind index.

 ### Argon2